 Do flying squirrels transmit disease?

-Despite the fact that rabies is commonly associated with wildlife pests, flying squirrels are not known to spread the virus.
-In fact, the northern species of the pest is free of recognized diseases that can be transmitted to people.
+Even though rabies is commonly associated with wildlife pests, flying squirrels are not known to spread the virus.
+The northern pest species is free of recognized diseases that can be transmitted to people.

 Are flying squirrels dangerous to humans?